pcattori/vite-env-only/README.md

 ### `denyFiles`

 Configures validation of files that should not be present on the client or server.
 Validation is performed against the resolved and normalized root-relative file path.
+Uses [micromatch][micromatch] for pattern matching globs.

 ```ts
 {